 As with any drug, the symptoms of marijuana addiction can include tolerance, failed attempts to stop using or reduce using, neglecting activities or responsibilities due to using, and withdrawal.
 Unlike withdrawal from alcohol, marijuana withdrawal is not medically dangerous.
 But it can be psychologically unpleasant.
 When regular marijuana users stop using, their withdrawal symptoms generally include difficulty sleeping, anxiety, irritability, and depression.
 When regular users stop using, they initially do not feel good, which often pushes them to use again.

-Although marijuana addiction is not as dramatic or potentially dangerous as many other additions, it is this very difference that can make marijuana addiction especially insidious.
+Although marijuana addiction is not as dramatic or potentially dangerous as many other addictions, it is this very difference that can make marijuana addiction especially insidious.
 Marijuana addicts can potentially be much more functional than those addicted to other drugs.
 While a serious alcoholic’s life generally falls apart, it’s possible to be an all-day marijuana user and still hold down a job or safely drive a car.
-But after working with addicts for 25 years, I’m convinced that marijuana addiction keeps people from bringing their A games, from being their best selves.
+But after working with addicts for 25 years, I’m convinced that marijuana addiction keeps people from bringing their A games, and from being their best selves.
 With very few exceptions, marijuana addiction impairs motivation.
 It impairs memory.
 There’s also some evidence, which I have seen confirmed in my clinical work, that habitual marijuana use impacts one’s ability to regulate emotions in a healthy way.

 Marijuana is a much stronger drug than it used to be